obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 ANSWER: See the red switch sticking out of the wooden lid.

-Q6: The water volume that floods the city is the flood-excess volume: collect and measure that volume underneath the city by turning the valve off on under the city (and play!)
+Q6: The water volume that floods the city is the flood-excess volume: collect and measure that volume underneath the city by turning the valve off/on under the city (and play!)

+The Wetropolis Event Probability (WEP) is thus circa 2.73%, the analog of the Annual Event Probability (AEP used by the Environment Agency in flood-risk maps for your house.
+The EA uses 1/30=3.3%, 1/100=1% and 1/1000=0.1% flood-risk thresholds -see https://check-long-term-flood-risk.service.gov.uk/postcode

-Q7: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is distribution in the 4 Galtonboard channels?
+Q7: In the ideal case of 50%-50% splits on the Galtonboard, what is distribution in the 4 Galtonboard channels?

-Hint: first split 1/2 & 1/2; 2nd split: 3/4 & 1/4; 3rd split: 3/8 & 1/2 & 1/8; final split and answer: … & 7/16 & … & 1/16.
+Hint: first split 1/2 & 1/2; 2nd split: 3/4 & 1/4; 3rd split: 3/8 & 1/2 & 1/8; final split and answer: 3/16 & 7/16 & … & 1/16.

-Answer (see poster): ... & 7/16 & ... & 1/16.
+Answer (see poster): 3/16 & 7/16 & ... & 1/16.

 ANSWER: 3/16 & 7/16 & 5/16 & 1/16 (on average).